 Grassland Bird Management at Hubbard Sanctuary

 Joshua’s Trust partners with a local farmer in Chaplin to manage the 15-acre hayfield at Hubbard Sanctuary for Bobolinks and Savannah Sparrows, two declining species of grassland-nesting songbirds.
-Grassland birds, which build their nests on the ground in the grass and raise their young from early May through August, are disappearing due to habitat loss as farming declines, fields are left to revert back to forest, and modern machinery allows farmers and landowners to mow earlier and more often during the breeding season.
+Grassland birds, which build their nests on the ground in the grass and raise their young from early May through August, are disappearing due to habitat loss as farming declines, fields are left to revert to forest, and modern machinery allows farmers and landowners to mow earlier and more often during the breeding season.
 In 2015, the Bobolinks arrived at Hubbard on May 13th.
 The farmer has agreed to harvest the field in mid-July after most fledged young birds are old enough to escape a passing mower.
 Please avoid walking through the field and please leash your pets to avoid disturbing the Bobolinks, which will cause them to abandon their nests.
 We thank you in advance for your cooperation.

 View an Info Sheet on this Project: